hopegardenuk/hopegarden.uk/content/english/about.md

 #caption
 caption:
   enable: true
-  title: "A wildlife forest garden with a Community Assembly at its heart 💚"
+  title: "A Community Assembly at the heart of a wildlife forest garden 💚"

 # social
 social: